-- Students will only be removed from spaces, hallways, or classrooms as a result of a dress code violation as outlined in Expectations 1 to 4. - Staff may refer students with questionable attire to administration or a counselor using a Hall Pass. - If a violation occurs, the student will be expected to change their clothing to align with the Dress Code Expectations. - Asking students to account for their attire in the classroom or hallways in front of others is strongly discouraged.
+• Students will only be removed from spaces, hallways, or classrooms as a result of a dress code violation as outlined in Expectations 1 to 4.

+- Staff may refer students with questionable attire to administration using a standard discipline referral form. - If a violation occurs, the student will be expected to change their clothing to align with the Dress Code Expectations. - Asking students to account for their attire in the classroom or hallways in front of others is strongly discouraged.
 This should be handled privately.